Rebecca Trenz

 https://www.mercy.edu/academics/programs/psychology-ms

 Dr. Trenz is a recent recipient of a federally funded project from the Department of Health and Human Services, Health Resources and Services Administration (HRSA).
 This award is for the Maternal Health Research Network (MH-RN) for MSIs - Research Awards.
-Dr. Trenz is a Co-Investigator on this project that aims to develop the Hispanic Mothers of New York Research Training Center (Hi-MNY-RTC) at Mercy University.
+Dr. Trenz is a Co-Investigator on this project that aims to develop the Maternal Mental Health Research Training Center (MMH-RTC) at Mercy University.
+There are currently 15 students from the MS Psychology and Occupational Therapy programs at Mercy engaged in research training.
+Students in the MMH-RTC engage in hands-on research activities and are mentored by experts in the field of maternal health.

 https://www.mercy.edu/academics/school-social-behavioral-sciences/HiMNY